 Paracetamol is one of the most commonly prescribed medicines for people with LBP, and it is recommended in the guidelines that are issued to help doctors manage different illnesses.
 However, recent evidence has called into question how effective it is.

 The evidence is current to August 2015.

-We included three trials with a total of 1825 participants in this review, two trials with participants whose back pain occurred suddenly and recently (acute) and one trial with participants whose pain lasted for longer than six weeks (chronic).
+We included two trials with a total of 1785 participants in this review with participants whose back pain occurred suddenly and recently (acute).
 Most of the people in the study (90%) were middle-aged and came from a single trial that looked at acute back pain.
-All of the trials tested paracetamol against a placebo (which contains nothing that could act as a medicine).
-The treatments ranged from a single 1 g dose (given intravenously) up to 4g in a 24 hour period for up to four weeks (oral tablets).
+Both trials tested paracetamol against a placebo (which contains nothing that could act as a medicine).
 Participants were followed between one day and 12 weeks.
 The main outcomes we studied were pain and disability; we also looked at quality of life, how easily people could go about their daily lives, unpleasant or unwanted side effects, how well people felt they had recovered, sleep quality, whether participants had taken the medicine as prescribed, and if it had been necessary to take ‘rescue medication’ because the paracetamol had not worked.
-We combined the findings from two of the trials into a single analysis (meta-analysis) that compared paracetamol to a placebo; the third trial did not report the results for the placebo, and so it could not be included.
+We combined the findings from one trial (n=1651) into a single analysis (meta-analysis) that compared paracetamol to a placebo; the second trial did not report the results for the placebo, and so it could not be included.

 Key results and quality of evidence